 If the whole or any part of any provision of this Deal Agreement is or becomes invalid, void or unenforceable for any reason the same shall to the extent required be severed from this Deal Agreement and rendered ineffective so far as is possible without modifying the remaining provisions of this Deal Agreement and shall in no way affect the validity or enforceability of any other provisions.

 Neither party shall be liable in any way for any losses arising directly or indirectly from any failure or delay in performing any of its obligations under this Deal Agreement caused by any Force Majeure Event.
 If a party (the “Affected Party”) is unable to perform any of its material obligations under this Deal Agreement as a result of a Force Majeure Event for more than 90 Working Days then the other party may terminate this Deal Agreement at any time and without further liability, upon giving written notice to the Affected Party.
+The parties acknowledge and agree that calculation of viewership for the purposes of this Deal Agreement shall be duly adjusted to address any reduction in reported numbers or Impacts resulting from a Force Majeure Event.

 The Buyer shall not assign or sub-contract or otherwise transfer or sublicense any of its rights or obligations under this Deal Agreement without the prior written consent of ITV Commercial (such consent not to be unreasonably withheld or delayed).